cvravi9/Benchmarking_SVCs/Original_Data_Comparision/Original_Somatic_Data_Comparision/README.md

 # Original Somatic Data Comparision

-In this comparision, the somatic vcf files created from the original vcf files are used.
+In this comparision, the Somatic VCF files created from the Original VCF files are used.
 Given below is the detailed information.

 ## 1. Inputs